hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 This format is used to formally request a verifiable presenation (proof) derived from an Indy-style ZKP-oriented credential.
 It can also be used by a holder to _propose_ a presentation.

-The identifier for this format is `hlindy@v2.0` in the context of a Propose Presentation or Request Presentation message.
+The identifier for this format is `hlindy/proof-req@v2.0`.
 It is a base64-encoded version of the data returned from [indy_prover_search_credentials_for_proof_req()](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1214).

 Here is a sample proof request that embodies the following: "Using a government-issued ID, disclose the credential holder’s name and height, hide the credential holder’s sex, get them to self-attest their phone number, and prove that their age is at least 18":